Spring Garden Revival

 Massachusetts Conservation Commission Guidelines & Water Quality Protection Standards

-Mulching activities near wetlands and waterways in Watertown are regulated under the Wetlands Protection Act.
-Projects within 25-100 feet of wetlands or streams may require permits (NOI or RDA), and seasonal restrictions apply during wildlife breeding (March-Aug).
-Mulching provides environmental benefits such as soil temperature moderation, moisture retention (reducing irrigation needs by 25-40%), organic matter addition, weed suppression, and erosion control, all of which protect water quality in Massachusetts watersheds.
-Nutrient management is essential to prevent nitrogen and phosphorus runoff, and proper installation prevents mulch migration into storm drains.
-For permitting and compliance, contact: Watertown Conservation Commission
+Mulching near wetlands and waterways in Watertown is regulated under the Wetlands Protection Act.
+Activities within 25-100 feet of wetlands or streams may require permits (NOI or RDA), and seasonal restrictions apply during wildlife breeding (March-Aug).
+Mulching offers environmental benefits: it moderates soil temperature, retains moisture (reducing irrigation needs by 25-40%), and suppresses weeds, reducing herbicide use.
+Organic matter from mulch improves soil fertility and structure, while proper installation prevents nutrient runoff and protects water quality.
+Always coordinate with the Conservation Commission for large-scale or sensitive site applications:

 149 Main Street, Watertown, MA 02472